asheshjain399/NeuralModels/README.md

 # NeuralModels
-A library for neural networks built using Theano.
+A library for Recurrent Neural Networks built on top of Theano.
+It allows quick prototyping of complicated structures of Recurrent Neural Networks.
+Checkout some of the existing architectures (and research papers) implemented using NeuralModels https://github.com/asheshjain399/RNNexp/

 ## INSTALL